benjamine07/PiHole-Blocklist/README.md

-# PiHole-Blocklist
+# PiHoleBlocklist
-Samsung TV Blocklist for Pi-Hole
+This is a Pi-hole adblock list for Samsung Smart TVs